 This means each of team member has unique qualities and unique working style.
-This task is rather complex than said for Test Lead since it will bring effort on leaders part to sense the team member’s feeling not only to the task assigned to members but also on the project as the whole.
+This task is rather complex than said for Test Lead since it needs efforts on the leader’s part to sense the team member’s feelings not only towards the task assigned but also about the project as the whole.

 The positive attitude of lead will energies team – This is quoted from experience working for one of a great test team.
 If the leader complains about long working hours or insisting the team members to work with a schedule which is impossible to meet, your team will reflect your attitude.

 He/She is a true leader who in spite of unreasonable schedule instills the confidence among team members to believe in their abilities and at the same time working in the background to justify his team members effort working on unreasonable schedule but bring an extension to this schedule to make his team members job simply.

 Everyone likes to be recognized for his/her work.
 When an individual is awarded for his/her work, the responsibility of team lead should bring the reason for individual recognition in front of others.